BASETEN_API_KEY instead of a Thinking Machines key, and cluster routing resolves to your Baseten org rather than a Tinker tenant.

 Compatibility at a glance

-Thetinker-loops package provides the tinker namespace so existing imports work unchanged.
-The table below shows where the two systems align and where they diverge.
+Thebaseten-loops[tinker] extra installs a tinker namespace package so existing imports work unchanged.
+The table below shows where Loops and Tinker align and where they diverge.

 import tinker works without modification:

 tinker-cookbook depends on the original Thinking Machines tinker package.
-Without an override, installing tinker-cookbook first pulls in that package, and its files conflict with tinker-loops when tinker-loops is added later.
+Without an override, installing tinker-cookbook first pulls in that package, and its files conflict with the tinker namespace provided by baseten-loops[tinker] when that extra is added later.
 The fix is to declare a uv override in pyproject.toml before installing any dependencies.
 There is no CLI command for this step.

 Add the override first:

-tinker namespace will be provided by tinker-loops instead of the original package.
+baseten-loops[tinker] extra provides the tinker namespace instead of the original package.

 What’s the same

-The training loop API is identical between the two systems.forward, backward, optim_step, save_weights, and the sampling interface share the same method names and argument shapes.
-The shared types (Datum, ModelInput, TensorData, SamplingParams, and AdamParams) are all available under tinker.types with the same field names and semantics.
-The cookbook recipes in the compatibility examples directory are the proof: they run on Loops without changes to any training logic.
+The training loop API is call-compatible with Tinker.forward, backward, optim_step, save_weights, and the sampling interface share the same method names, and the shared types (Datum, ModelInput, TensorData, SamplingParams, and AdamParams) are all available under tinker.types with the same field names.

 What’s different